vilya/miniply/README.md

 detailed performance comparison between miniply and a number of other ply parsing libraries.

-Overall `miniply` is between 2 and 8 times faster than all the other parsers for that test workload (the test creates a simple poly mesh from each ply file).
+Overall `miniply` is between 2 and 8 times faster than all the other parsers I've tested, for that workload (creating a simple poly mesh from each ply file).

+*Update:* I've just discovered a PLY library, msh_ply, which is faster than miniply.
+Quite a bit faster, in fact, especially for larger files like the Lucy model from the Stanford 3D Scan collection.
+I still have some work to do before I can claim the "world's fastest PLY parser" title!

 Other PLY parsing libraries